Economy of Australia: COVID-19 pandemic and recession

 In September 2020, it was confirmed that due to the effects of lockdowns and other government responses to the COVID-19 pandemic, the Australian economy had gone into recession for the first time in nearly thirty years, as the country's GDP fell 7 per cent in the June 2020 quarter, following a 0.3 per cent drop in the March quarter.
 It officially ended at the beginning of December 2020.

 2020s recovery

-Following the 2020 recession, triggered by the COVID-19 pandemic, Australia faced ongoing economic challenges under the Albanese Labor government, elected in May 2022.
-Inflation surged, migration exceeded planned targets, and housing affordability worsened, intensifying cost-of-living pressures.
-Inflation peaked at 6.1% in May 2022 due to global supply chain issues and energy price shocks, falling to 3.6% by March 2024 and 2.4% by December 2024, within the Reserve Bank of Australia's 2–3% target.
+Following the 2020 recession, triggered by the COVID-19 pandemic, Australia has faced ongoing economic challenges, including rising inflation, worsening housing affordability, and cost-of-living pressures.
+Inflation peaked at 6.1% in May 2022, falling to 3.6% by March 2024 and 2.4% by December 2024, within the Reserve Bank of Australia's 2–3% target.
 However, core inflation remained at 3.5% in September 2024, with services inflation at 4.6%, indicating persistent domestic pressures.
 Food prices rose 11.7% and gas 33.9% since 2022, outpacing wage growth of 3.5% annually, while energy rebates capped electricity rises at 2.0% instead of 14.9%.

-Labor's migration policy adopted flexible targets, setting 190,000 places for 2023–2024 and 185,000 for 2024–2025, unlike the Coalition's stricter caps, with a four-year planning cycle from 2025–2026 based on recommendations.
-However, net overseas migration hit 446,000 in 2023–2024, exceeding the 395,000 forecast by 51,000, after peaking at 528,000 in 2022–2023, far above historical averages of 200,000–250,000.

-This "big Australia by stealth" was linked to six quarters of negative per capita GDP growth, with GDP per head down 0.3% in 2023–2024.
-The Productivity Commission highlighted strains on housing and infrastructure from this surge.